 - 40420 Tank Inspection Annual inspections. - 40430 Inventory New / Updated category for materials for repairs often a leak/repair needs a part or material to be purchased or taken from District inventory.
-This to help track inventory of key materials replaced for next time and is now separate from O&M. The previous year included significant tool replacement.
-(Increased from All the leaks and usage of inventory) - 40440 Water Quality Analysis Dist.
+This to help track inventory of key materials replaced for next time and is now separate from O&M. The previous year included significant tool replacement. - 40440 Water Quality Analysis Dist.
 Regular water quality testing as well as the testing needed after repairs. - 40480 Repair & O&M For leak repair, equipment rental, materials, and more expense tracking.
-The lease of vac-trailers, materials for leak repair and the cost of outside contractors to support the repairs, road patching and more.
-(Increased from All the leaks and usage of inventory) - 40490 Equipment / Facility / Capital Projects: Expense line to track cost for distribution rehab projects and grant projects like the South Booster & Wells grant that reimbursed the cost of the project.
+The lease of vac-trailers, materials for leak repair and the cost of outside contractors to support the repairs, road patching and more. - 40490 Equipment / Facility / Capital Projects: Expense line to track cost for distribution rehab projects and grant projects like the South Booster & Wells grant that reimbursed the cost of the project.
 This is also funds for other projects like the Taffy lane improvement.
 The District needs to invest in equipment, eventually in vehicles, and other equipment.
 This Budget item had contemplated the purchase of a Vac-Trailer valued between \$80-100K.
 The Finance committee recommends holding off on this and focus on Treatment plant.
 But this need is still current and all other Cities and Districts going with Vac-Trailers for repairs and maintenance.
-Also to be considered equipment review and needs keep or sell the dump truck, investing in other equipment, vehicle replacement program, excavators etc. - 40500 Vehicle Maintenance / Fuel: Fuel prices steady, aging vehicles need maintenance.
+Also to be considered equipment, vehicle replacement program, excavators etc. - 40500 Vehicle Maintenance / Fuel: Fuel prices steady, aging vehicles need maintenance.
 Fleet review and updates to be needed.

-40000 - Total Expense Distribution Division: \$360,500 (Was \$300,500)
+40000 - Total Expense Distribution Division: \$300,500